DanielPopOut/graph-dependencies/README.md

-# Create dependency graph on trello and github and asana easily (and soon jira)
+# Create dependency graph on Trello, Github and Asana easily (and soon jira)

 ---